Travel: Verdant Chambers

 A Gift of Invisibility

-When you’re ready, enter the Abandoned Keep and make your way northwest to reach the the ruins of a once mighty wall.
-Head up to the gateway, and from there turn northwest to find a gap you can leap across with a successful [Mobility 20] check.
-Take off your armor, suck it up, and save/load until you pass this check, as it’ll make completing this area much, much easier.
+When you’re ready, enter the Verdant Chambers and make your way northwest to reach the ruins of a once mighty wall.
+Head up to the gateway, and from there turn northwest to find a gap you can leap across with a successful [Mobility 22] check.
+If at all possible, consider trying to cross this gap until you pass this check, as it’ll make completing this area much, much easier.
 Once across, continue east to find two Ferocious Wolves feasting on a corpse.
-Put them down by whatever means you have at your disposal, then loot the corpse they were munching on to score two Potions of Invisibility and a Scroll of Freedom of Movement.
+Put them down by whatever means you have at your disposal, then loot their corpse they were munching on to score two Potions of Invisibility and a Scroll of Freedom of Movement.
 You’ll be needing these shortly.

 If you were expecting some great reward, you’re bound for disappointment, as, after interacting with the tree, a Young Hydra, a Ferocious Manticore and an Owlbear will be summoned to the southeast, while the Guardian of the Bloom will appear on the wall.
 Her wish is for the Stolen Lands to remain without a leader, although her reasons are anybody’s guess.
 Desperately fighting back against the forces of civilization that may develop the area at the expense of nature?
 Trying to ensure her own supremacy over these lands?